Looking for the best image search engines?

-Google goggles started long ago as Google’s foray into visual search engine market but is still not that efficient than Pinterest lens.
+Google goggles started long ago as Google’s foray into the visual search engine market but are still not as efficient as the Pinterest lens.

-With Pinterest lens, you can snap or take an image of anything like grocery items, a dress, shoes, or even nails and then find relevant information on those images online.
+With Pinterest’s lens, you can snap or take an image of anything like grocery items, a dress, shoes, or even nails and then find relevant information on those images online.

-The top categories for lens searches has been recently revealed by Pinterest where they say people use lens to view images in the fashion, home decor, art, products etc.
+The top categories for lens searches have been recently revealed by Pinterest where they say people use lenses to view images in fashion, home decor, art, products, etc.

 Pinterest’s lens feature is constantly evolving (every night to be precise) to add new information and related products to things you see and search on it with the aim of providing better search results to your queries.